Strawberry plants can be either June-bearing, everbearing or day-neutral.

 Unlike June-bearing varieties, day-neutral strawberries will produce in the first year.
 They flower and set strawberries whenever the temperature is between 35 and 85 degrees.
 They can still fruit in October during milder years.
 The drawback to day-neutral strawberry plants is that they produce smaller strawberries than June-bearing and everbearing strawberry varieties.

-NOTE: No Returns or Refunds on Sale Items.
+NOTE: No Returns or Refunds.
 We cannot guarantee the success of your bare-root strawberries.